Centenary of Albany, Western Australia: Events

-The main events to celebrate were conducted over the week of 21 to 28 January 1927, with the local newspaper, the Albany Advertiser, providing substantial editorial promotion of the event.
+The main events to celebrate were conducted over the week of 21 to 28 January 1927.

+The local newspaper, the Albany Advertiser, providing substantial editorial promotion of the event.

 The Governor of Western Australia started the week with an unveiling of a memorial stone at the Albany Town Hall.

 The celebrations included an "Exhibition of Secondary Industries".

 Book

 The booklet Centenary of Western Australia Albany 1827–1927 was produced by the Albany Centenary Committee and published by the Albany Advertiser.
 It provided background to the founding of Albany, including material previously published in the 1910–1913 publication "Alluring Albany".

 The booklet subtitle provides the context of the celebration: commemoration of the raising of the British flag by Edmund Lockyer on 21 January 1827 to establish Western Australia's first settlement.